thefriedbee/CarpoolSim/README.md

 ## Using notebooks for running the tool
 Four Jupyter notebooks are provided to run the package.
 Users are obligated to modify those notebooks to align with their own analysis purpose.
-The code talks by itself.
+The code talks by itself in those notebooks.
 - step0_prepare_data_inputs.ipynb
 - step1_prepare_path_retention_database.ipynb
 - step2_prepare_traffic_demands.ipynb